Open Bible Data Home About News OET Key

 29:4 Or, to or a plotter against the camp.

-ULTAnd the commanders of the Philistines were furious against him.
-And the commanders of the Philistines said to him, “Make the man return, that he may return to his place there where you assigned him.
-And he will not go down with us in the battle, and he will not become an adversary for us in the battle.
-And by what could this one make himself acceptable to his master?
+ULTBut the lords of the Philistines were angry with him.
+And the lords of the Philistines said to him, “Make the man return, that he may return to his place that you assigned him there.
+For he shall not go down with us into the battle, so he does not become an adversary for us in the battle.
+For by what shall this one make himself acceptable to his master?
 Is it not by the heads of these men?

-USTBut the Philistine army commanders were angry with Achish for allowing David’s army to be going with them.
-They said to him, “Send David and his men back to the city that you gave to him!
+USTBut the Philistine rulers became angry with Achish.
+They said to him, “You must send David and his men back to the city that you gave him!
 We do not want him to go with us into the battle.
-If he goes with us, we will have an enemy in our own midst!
-He would please Saul by killing our own soldiers!
+If he goes with us, we will have an enemy within our own army!
+He would make Saul happy with him again by killing our own soldiers!

 BSB § But the commanders of the Philistines were angry with Achish and told him, “Send that man back and let him return to the place you assigned him.
 He must not go down with us into battle only to become our adversary during the war.
 What better way for him to regain the favor of his master than with the heads of our men?